omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![options as described below](../modules/modulesfiles/csvimport_itemsbasic.png)

-- **Resource template**: Select a resource template from the drop-down menu to apply to the imported items.
+- **Resource template**: Select a [resource template](../content/resource-template.md) from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
+Note that resource templates may have required fields, and items will not import without all the required fields of the selected template.
+For example, if your spreadsheet has entries without a `dcterms:title` value, and the resource template requires titles, those rows will not import and errors will appear in the log.
 - **Class**: Select a class from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
 - **Owner**: Set the owner for the Items by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
 - **Visibility**: Set the visibility of the imported items as public  or private.